 Trustees can be a company or an individual.
 Individuals tend to be less expensive, though they may need to incur expenses for outside experts.
 They have a greater personal knowledge of the beneficiaries.

 Companies tend to have more experience and expertise and lack any bias in decisions.
-There is government-regulated insurance to ensure that they are in compliance with instructions and agreements.
+There is also government-regulated insurance to ensure that they are in compliance with instructions and agreements.

 Different Types of Trusts and What They Do